-With his first collection, which he presented in 1971 in New York, Issey Miyake put forward a concept that was both extremely simple and overwhelming: to dress the entire body in a single piece of fabric.
-The success was immediate, the echo, global, and in 1973, Miyake paraded in Paris, in front of a swooning audience.
-Since then, the world has saluted his creativity and innovation.
-In 1993, the designer once again made fashion history with his pleats (Pleats Please), whose technique, often copied, has never been equaled.
-Thanks to a unique industrial process, he still transforms fabric today in a dizzying and unique way.
-The volumes are upset.
-Horizontally, vertically or in a zigzag fashion, tube dresses, cardigans and pants pass by hand under a heat press between 2 sheets of paper.
-The result is permanent, machine washable, dries ultra quickly, no longer needs ironing.
-So many little miracles that stir with each new season.
+With his first collection, presented in 1971 in New York, Issey Miyake put forward a concept that was both simplistic and dazzling: to dress the whole body in a single piece of fabric.
+The success was immediate, the response worldwide, and by 1973, Miyake was parading in Paris before a swooning audience.
+Since then, the world has hailed his creativity and innovation.
+In 1993, the designer once again made fashion history with his pleated garments (Pleats Please), whose technique, copied many times over, has never been equalled.
+Thanks to a unique industrial process, he continues to transform fabric in breathtaking and unique ways.
+Volumes are turned upside down.
+Horizontal, vertical or zigzag, tube dresses, cardigans and pants are hand-pressed between 2 sheets of paper.
+The result is permanent, machine-washable, quick-drying and iron-free.
+So many little miracles that we're excited about every new season.